spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/README.md

 ## Learning Objectives
 You will be employer-competitive if you are able to:
-* Build and style static webpages with semantic HTML & CSS
+* Build and style static webpages with semantic HTML and CSS
 * Implement best practices and standards when structuring HTML files using nested elements, indentation, comments, and line breaks
 * Implement CSS styling via class, id and element selectors using external stylesheets, inline styles and embedded style tags
 * Explain the "cascading" in Cascading Style Sheets and implement the box model for HTML elements